anivire/gmedit-discord-rpc-tweaks/README.md

 A plugin for GMEdit which display your status in discord

 Changes:
+1. New `Idling` state
-1. Merged idle and project timer
+2. Merged idle and project timer
+3. Changed details title naming due to idle state

 ***INSTALLING***
 1. Download it